-- F. 1.
-In addition to the curriculum requirements of either subsection B, C, or D of this section, in order to graduate from a public high school accredited by the State Board of Education students shall complete the requirements for a personal financial literacy passport as set forth in the Passport to Financial Literacy Act and any additional course requirements or recommended elective courses as may be established by the State Board of Education and the district school board.
+- may be established by the State Board of Education and the district school board.
 School districts shall strongly encourage students to complete two units or sets of competencies of world languages and two units or sets of competencies of physical and health education. - 2.
 No student shall receive credit for high school graduation more than once for completion of the same unit or set of competencies to satisfy the curriculum requirements of this section. - 3.
-A school district shall not be required to offer every course listed in subsections B, C, and D of this section but shall offer sufficient courses to allow a student to meet the graduation requirements during the secondary grade years of the student.

-G. F. For purposes of this section:
+A school district shall not be required to offer every course listed in subsections B, C, and D of this section but shall offer sufficient courses to allow a student to meet the graduation requirements during the secondary grade years of the student. - G. 1.
+In addition to the curriculum requirements of subsection B, C, or D of this section, in order to graduate from a public high school accredited by the State Board of Education, students, beginning with those entering the eighth grade in the 2026-2027 school year, shall earn one unit of State Department of Education-approved Computer Science or one unit of an industry-aligned career and technology education course which provides instruction in the foundations of computer science and is approved by the State Board of Education to meet the requirement of this subsection. - 2.
+The Computer Science unit required by this subsection may be used to meet one unit of the requirements provided for in paragraph